 - Overactive Bladder- Having to urinate more frequently than seven times a day.
 This occurs when abnormal nerves send signals to the bladder at the wrong time, causing its muscles to squeeze without warning.
 Symptoms might include: bothersome urination eight or more times a day/two or more times at night (urinary frequency); the sudden, strong need to urinate immediately (urinary urgency); urge incontinence; and/or awaking at night to urinate (nocturia).

-Evaluation for Urinary Incontinence
+Female Urinary Incontinence Diagnosis

 A patient medical history will need to be taken by your physician and evaluated for signs and symptoms you are experiencing including your pattern of urinating, and urine leakage.
 Therefore it might be suggested to start a bladder diary that includes any straining and discomfort, fluid intake, use of drugs, recent surgery, recent illness, and the times and estimated amount of urination.
 Your physician will also physically examine you for any medical conditions that might cause incontinence such as treatable blockages from bowel or pelvic growths, weakness of the pelvic floor, or pelvic organ prolapse (where the vagina or bladder begins to protrude out of your body).